nerdinand/customer-database/README.md

 ## Setup

 1. Download or clone this repository
-2. Run `bundle install` in project directory
+2. Run `bundle install --without production` in project directory
 3. Run `rails db:migrate` in project directory
 4. Run `rails runner db/populate_with_fake_data.rb` to generate some fake data to work with.
 This can take a while because product pictures are being downloaded.
 5. Run `rails server` in project directory